io-sea/hestia/examples/sample_copytool_app/README.md

 ```sh
 sh copytool_sample.sh
 ```
-which will create an object, upload a temporary file to it, copy file from Storage Tier tier 0 to tier 1 and tier 2, move from tier 1 to tier 3 and  copy back from tier 3 to tier 1.
+which will create an object, upload a temporary file to it, add file to Storage Tier tier 0, copy file from tier 0 to tier 1, move from tier 1 to tier 2, copy back from tier 2 to tier 1 and compare the contents of the files on tier 0 and tier 1.